fornaciari/starter-academic/content/post/news_eacl2021/index.md

   with [Dirk Hovy](https://twitter.com/dirk_hovy), [Federico Bianchi](https://twitter.com/fb_vinid) and [Massimo Poesio](https://twitter.com/poesio)

 # Summary for listings and search engines
+summary: >
-summary: BERTective, or detective BERT Language Models and Contextual Information for Deception Detection
+  BERTective, or detective BERT:

+  Language Models and Contextual Information for Deception Detection

 # Link this post with a project
 projects: []